-- Yale Law School (J.D., 1995), Senior Editor of the Yale Law Journal; Executive Editor of the Yale Journal of Law and the Humanities; Coker Fellow; Legal Assistance Clinic
+- Yale Law School (J.D., 1995), Senior Editor of the Yale Law Journal; Executive Editor of the Yale Journal of Law and the Humanities; Coker Fellow (teaching assistant)

 - St. Olaf College (B.A., English, Political Science, and American Studies, 1992); salutatorian; summa cum laude; Phi Beta Kappa; National Merit Scholar; Blue Key Leadership Society

 Michael Fehner is Counsel in the Newport Beach office of Irell & Manella LLP.
-Mr. Fehner is a member of the complex litigation practice group and serves as a Litigation Solicitor for the firm.
+Mr. Fehner is a member of the complex litigation, insurance, bankruptcy, class action defense, and cyber liability practice groups and serves as a Litigation Solicitor for the firm.

-Mr. Fehner has a vast range of experience in litigating business, trade secret, commercial tort, employment, and intellectual property issues in federal and state courts across the United States, specializing in complex civil litigation, insurance coverage litigation on behalf of policyholders, and the defense of law firms.
+Mr. Fehner has a vast range of experience in litigating business, insurance, commercial tort, employment, and intellectual property issues in federal and state courts across the nation, specializing in complex civil litigation and insurance coverage litigation on behalf of policyholders.

-Mr. Fehner has moderated panels and given presentations on insurance and intellectual property litigation issues for the Orange County Bar Association and other organizations.
+Mr. Fehner has given presentations and moderated panels on insurance and intellectual property litigation issues for the Orange County Bar Association and other organizations.
 In addition to being a member of the Orange County Bar Association, he is a member of the American Bar Association, Minnesota State Bar Association, the Bar Association of the District of Columbia, and numerous federal bars.
-In 2012, after several years being named a "Rising Star," Mr. Fehner was named to the Southern California "Super Lawyers" list by Los Angeles Magazine.

-Mr. Fehner received his J.D. from Yale Law School where he served a teaching assistant to Professor James Q. Whitman and was also a member of several law journals, including the Yale Law Journal, as well as the Submissions Editor for the Yale Journal of Law & the Humanities.
+Mr. Fehner received his J.D. from Yale Law School where he served as a teaching assistant to Professor James Q. Whitman and was also a member of several law journals, including the Yale Law Journal, as well as the Submissions Editor for the Yale Journal of Law & the Humanities.
 After graduating from law school, Mr. Fehner clerked for the Honorable Richard H. Kyle, United States District Court Judge for the District of Minnesota.